 Quick Travel Tips for Visiting Washington DC with Kids

-Spring and fall are ideal for pleasant weather and fewer crowds.
+Spring break and fall break are ideal times to visit DC for pleasant weather and fewer crowds.
 I personally hate the gloomy winter weather in DC, but at least there are plenty of museums.
 Avoid summer when you have to deal with tourist hordes and miserable humidity.

 Take advantage of free museums like the National Museum of Natural History and the National Air and Space Museum.
 Don’t miss the National Zoo, which is always a hit with kids.